What Is Costochondritis?

 Excluding cardiac causes: the absolute priority

-Before any diagnosis of costochondritis, cardiac causes must be systematically ruled out.
-Acute coronary syndrome (unstable angina and AMI) can present atypically, especially in women, patients with diabetes, and older adults — where pain may be localized, without classic radiation.
-ECG and troponin measurement are mandatory whenever there is doubt, especially in the presence of cardiovascular risk factors (hypertension, smoking, diabetes, dyslipidemia, family history).
+Before diagnosing costochondritis, systematically rule out cardiac causes.
+Acute coronary syndrome (unstable angina and AMI) can present atypically — especially in women, patients with diabetes, and older adults — where pain may be localized, without classic radiation.
+ECG and troponin measurement are mandatory whenever there is doubt, especially with cardiovascular risk factors (hypertension, smoking, diabetes, dyslipidemia, family history).

-Acute pericarditis can mimic costochondritis but is distinguished by worsening when supine and improvement when sitting slightly leaning forward.
+Acute pericarditis can mimic costochondritis but is distinguished by worsening when supine and improving when sitting slightly forward.
 The ECG shows typical diffuse changes (concave ST elevation in multiple leads).
-Pulmonary embolism, in turn, causes pleuritic pain with sudden dyspnea, tachycardia, and can be fatal if not recognized.
+Pulmonary embolism, by contrast, causes pleuritic pain with sudden dyspnea and tachycardia, and can be fatal if missed.
 The Wells score and D-dimer guide the workup when there is suspicion.

 Tietze syndrome versus costochondritis: an essential clinical distinction